GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 The `.slots` file can be utilized to access paths for all programs available on the Hub.

-# How to load data file into the Hub
+# Uploading Data Files to the Hub

 1. Create a Python Project with MINDSTORMS app or SPIKE Legacy app.
 2. Delete any existing data within the project.